The Highest Credit Scores Explained

 Why it is Important to Understand The Highest Credit Score

 Most people’s credit score falls into the fair category or worse, with an average of less than 621.
-Of 30-year olds, 38% have a score below 621, with 29% achieving a score between 621 and 680, but only 2% have a score of 780 or more.
-This makes it very clear that people can do a lot to improve their scores.
+Of 30-year-olds, 38% have a score below 621, with 29% achieving a score between 621 and 680, but only 2% have a score of 780 or more.

 If you understand what the max credit score is and where your score is related to it, it helps you make improvements.
 It cannot be emphasized enough that you need a higher score if you want lower interest rates.

-Getting the highest credit score possible of 850 might seem like a good goal to aim for, but it isn’t particularly realistic.
-If you can just make it to the excellent range of scores, you will find yourself with most of the same benefits as if you had the maximum possible credit score.
+If you can make it to the excellent range of scores, you will find yourself with the same benefits as if you had the maximum possible credit score.

 When you apply to a lender to buy a home, they will look at your score and which range you fall into.
-This range will dictate whether you get the loan you want and the amount of interest you will pay.
-Typically, it doesn’t matter whether you are near the top or the bottom of the range.
-The interest you will pay will be the same.
+This range will dictate whether you get the loan you want and the interest you will pay.

 Even when you are applying to rent, your credit score can come into play.
-Those who have bad credit are often forced to look for a no credit check apartment, which isn’t always easy to find.
-You will quickly discover how much your credit scoring matters in so many facets of your life.
+Those with bad credit are often forced to look for a no-credit-check apartment, which isn’t always easy to find.

-Not All Scoring Systems are the Same
+Not All Credit Scoring Systems Are The Same

 There are two scoring models – FICO credit score and VantageScore – and three main credit bureaus.
-Experian, Equifax, and TransUnion all use slightly different scoring ranges to categorize the people they hold data on.

-The reason for this comes down to the different algorithms used by each bureau to calculate the scores.
-So if you are near the top or the bottom of the rangers we have previously given, you might find you are categorized either higher or lower with different bureaus.
+So if you are near the top or the bottom of the rangers we have previously given, you might be categorized either higher or lower with different bureaus.

 They will each have different scores.

-For example, Experian classifies a good credit score between 700 and 749, Equifax uses 725 to 759, and TransUnion is 720 to 780.
+For example, Experian classifies a good credit score between 700 and 749, Equifax uses 725 to 759, and TransUnion uses 720 to 780.

 FICO Credit Scores Come From Fair Isaac Corporation

-The gold standard for evaluating whether you are creditworthy comes from your FICO scores which The Fair Isaac Corporation developed.
 Most financial institutions will use your FICO score to determine whether you will be a good candidate for a loan.
 Home mortgage lenders will rely on Fair Issac to help them make sound decisions.

 Good credit scores can influence the kind of credit a lender is willing to dole out, including how favorable the loan terms will be.

 VantageScore is the first and only three-bureau scoring model to incorporate advanced machine learning and trending credit data into their scoring model.
-A VantageScore higher than 660 is considered good, while a score above 780 is considered excellent.

 FICO® Score Factors: